 Report concerns regarding violations of Title IX to the Title IX Coordinator, (530) 938-5317.
 To file Student Conduct/Discipline and/or receive assistance, contact Student Services, (530) 938-5374.
-Community Services www.siskiyous.edu/foundation COS Foundation www.siskiyous.edu/foundation The College of the Siskiyous Foundation solicits and receives contributions and dispenses funds to assist and support the educational programs and general welfare of the Siskiyou Joint Community College District.
+COS Foundation www.siskiyous.edu/foundation The College of the Siskiyous Foundation solicits and receives contributions and dispenses funds to assist and support the educational programs and general welfare of the Siskiyou Joint Community College District.
 The Foundation supports the mission and values of the College of the Siskiyous by fostering community relationships and raising funds to enhance exceptional learning environments.
 The Foundation raises funds to benefit five priorities: